Multichannel data acquisition (DAQ)

 A distinguished pedigree

 The PicoLog 1000 Series is the result of a distinguished lineage that goes back to the release of our first multichannel data logger—the ADC-11—in 1993.
 The original ADC-11, and its successor the USB ADC-11, proved to be the perfect choice for users wanting a low-cost way to measure and record multiple signals.
 The PicoLog 1000 Series builds on this success to give you the same low-cost data acquisition but with greater power and performance.
 (Because the ADC-11 was so popular we’ve also added a USB ADC-11 compatibility mode which allows you to use your PicoLog 1000 logger as a direct replacement to the USB ADC-11.)

-The optional terminal board has screw terminals to allow sensor wires to be attached to the data logger without soldering.
+The external terminal board has screw terminals to allow sensor wires to be attached to the data logger without soldering.
 The terminal board also has locations where you can fit resistors to offset and extend the input ranges of the logger.

 With 10 or 12-bit resolution and multiple sampling modes, a PicoLog 1000 Series logger will meet your data logging needs.
 The PicoLog 1000 Series has 3 sampling modes: Streaming mode allows channel voltage readings to be logged continuously at up to 100 kS/s, while block mode captures up to the full 1 MS/s sample rate of the logger for a duration limited by the 8000 sample buffer, both these speeds applying to single-channel operation.
-The PicoLog application provides an extra mode, real-time continuous sampling, which provides averaged, time-accurate readings with automatic measurements at up to 1 kS/s on any number of channels.